beatass/Wine-analysis/README.md

 ## Files in this repository

-1. The **red_wine_analysis.ipynb** file contains all the codes, plots and relevant descriptions of conducted analysis.
+1. The **red_wine_analysis.ipynb** file contains all codes, plots and relevant descriptions of conducted analysis.
-2. The **white_wine_analysis.ipynb** file contains all the codes, plots and relevant descriptions of conducted analysis.
+2. The **white_wine_analysis.ipynb** file contains all codes, plots and relevant descriptions of conducted analysis.

 ## The dataset origin